google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

        </figcaption>
      </figure>

-1. Click **Remix This**.
+1. Click **Remix Project**.
 Glitch creates a copy of the project that you can edit and randomly generates a new name for the project.
 The content is the same as before.